Sardor-program/E_Commerce/README.md

-# This is E Commerce web site project
+# This is E Commerce web site projectex